 Marie-Léa graduated from Sciences-Po Paris (France) in 2011 with a Master's Degree in Global Business Law and Governance.
 As part of her studies, she spent several semesters abroad and studied in various institutions, such as Columbia Law School (US), the Université Paris I Panthéon-Sorbonne (France) and the Fudan University (China).
 She was also involved in various student organizations and projects.

 Upon the completion of her degree, Marie-Léa spent several months interning at various law firms.
-She spent 8 months in the Intellectual Property Litigation Department of the Paris office of Allen & Overy LLP, where she worked on a wide array of issues covering trademark, copyright and patent infringement.
+She spent 8 months in the Intellectual Property Litigation Department of the Paris office of Allen & Overy, where she worked on a wide array of issues covering trademark, copyright and patent infringement.